chuckstack/introduction/README.md

 # chuck-stack Introduction

 ## Purpose
-The purpose of the chuck-stack is to:
+The purpose of the chuck-stack is to help organizations:
-- Provide organizations with the technology and community to maximize productivity and minimize cost
+- increase transactional velocity and efficiency,
-- Deploy AI-enabled, self-service tools supporting innovation and efficiencies from anyone at any level in your organization
+- identify and deploy AI-enabled, self-service tools that drive innovation from everyone in your organization,
-- Build a community of support and innovation
+- build a community of support and innovation.

 ## Why chuck-stack is Important
 We believe in a cooperative approach to learning, support and innovation.
 As a group, we establish the priciples that guide decisions and collectively create a platform the values simplicity, stability and self-service.